virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 ![CPU I/O Burst cycle](./images/CPU_IO_cycle.png)

+In general, the I/O burst time is much higher than that of the CPU burst time.
+Which means that the CPU is idle for most of it's time.
+Instead of making CPU wait for the I/O request to be fulfilled, it would be more efficient if we use these clock cycles for other waiting processes.
+Scheduling does a pretty good job in utilising the CPU cycles efficiently.
+There are few other methods like caching, and parallelization to reduce the wastage of clock cycles and decrease the I/O wait time but scheduling is

 Let us have a deeper look at this CPU-I/O burst cycles.
 Use the below command and run it on your linux machine to get a deeper view of how processes utilize I/O systems and CPU.
 ```
 iostat